-The front wheel toe-in and camber are not adjustable on your tractor.
-If damage has occurred to affect the front wheel toe-in or camber, contact your nearest authorized service center/department.
+Your new tractor front wheel toe-in and camber is set at the factory and is normal.
+The front wheel toe-in and camber are not adjustable.
+If damage has occurred to affect the factory set front wheel toe-in or camber, contact a qualified service center.